Visa requirements for Afghan citizens

 Visa requirements for Afghan citizens are administrative entry restrictions by the authorities of other states placed on citizens of Afghanistan.

-In its second quarter 2022 report, the Henley Passport Index indicated that Afghan citizens have visa-free or visa-on-arrival access to 26 countries and territories, ranking the Afghan passport 112th and the least powerful passport in the world.
+As of 2025, Afghan citizens had visa-free or visa on arrival access to only 25 countries and territories, ranking the Afghanistan passport 103rd and worst in the world according to the Henley Passport Index.

 Obtaining foreign visas from within Afghanistan is difficult as many embassies in Afghanistan have closed since Taliban takeover of the government in August 2021.
+Prices of Afghan passports have risen dramatically as a result of broken down bureaucracy and increased demand.